k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 # **Secrets Management Integration**

-Fabric supports integration with Secrets Management services, so that secrets - like passwords, used in [interfaces]("/articles/05_DB_interfaces/01_interfaces_overview.md") that enable communication to external systems - will not be stored in Fabric itself.
+Fabric supports integration with Secrets Management services, with the intent that secrets - like passwords, used in [interfaces]("/articles/05_DB_interfaces/01_interfaces_overview.md") that enable communication to external systems - will not be stored in Fabric itself.
 (For information on how can secrets be securely stored in Fabric - read [here](/articles/26_fabric_security/04_fabric_interfaces_security.md)).

 Secrets Management services are tools aimed for securely storing, managing, accessing and auditing sensitive information such as passwords, API keys, and other credentials, across the organization.
 Features of Secrets Management services include encryption, access controls, auditing and automatic rotation of secrets.